Particular/docs.particular.net/transports/upgrades/amazonsqs-2to3.md

 ---
-title: Upgrade Version 2 to 3
+title: Upgrade AmazonSQS Transport Version 2 to 3
-summary: Instructions on how to upgrade NServiceBus.AmazonSQS Version 2 to 3.
+summary: Instructions on how to upgrade AmazonSQS Transport Version 2 to 3.
 component: Sqs
 isUpgradeGuide: true
 upgradeGuideCoreVersions: